What is Osteoarthritis (OA)?

 - Use of a fit/medicine ball

 Stretches that are good for your low back and hip when done properly.
-Your Osteopath can take you through these.
+Your Therapist can take you through these.

 - Lumbar curls